Selection of a topic/question for a review

 Do questions illuminate the topic area.
 BEME review questions may be most helpful where they illuminate the topic area.
 A valuable question will usually explore aspects of the review topic and will not necessarily be answered with a simple yes or no.

-Is topic precisely defined.
+Is the topic precisely defined.
 The review topic/question should be precisely defined and the terms used in the question should be defined as a question: “What is a high-fidelity simulator?”
 Typically, a review topic/question will identify:

 - population/participants e.g. undergraduate or postgraduate students